yanruisong1008/a-gallery-of-interesting-ipython-notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 * [A 10-minute whirlwind tour of pandas](http://nbviewer.ipython.org/gist/wesm/4757075/PandasTour.ipynb), this is the notebook accompanying a [video presentation](http://vimeo.com/59324550) by Wes McKinney, author of Pandas and the [Python for Data Analysis](http://www.amazon.com/Python-Data-Analysis-Wes-McKinney/dp/1449319793) book.

-* [Manipulating the data with Pandas using Python](https://nbviewer.jupyter.org/github/Tanu-N-Prabhu/Python/blob/master/Manipulating_the_data_with_Pandas_using_Python.ipynb), this notebook explain various operations and methods of Pandas library from the scratch with the help of an example, by [Tanu Nandas Prabhu](https://github.com/Tanu-N-Prabhu).
+* [Manipulating the data with Pandas using Python](https://nbviewer.jupyter.org/github/Tanu-N-Prabhu/Python/blob/master/Manipulating_the_data_with_Pandas_using_Python.ipynb), this notebook explains various operations and methods of Pandas library from the scratch with the help of an example, by [Tanu Nanda Prabhu](https://github.com/Tanu-N-Prabhu).

 * [Time-series analysis with Pandas](http://nbviewer.ipython.org/github/changhiskhan/talks/blob/master/pydata2012/pandas_timeseries.ipynb).